ServiceInnovationLab/serviceinnovationlab.github.io/_services_projects/consent-based-sharing.md

 ## Why building a tool to explain a concept is better than just talking or writing about it

-*The Lab’s Stakeholder Relationship Manager Grant Carpenter describes the Feijoa Project and how an MVP tool helped the team explain the concept.*
+*The Lab’s Manager Grant Carpenter describes the Feijoa Project and how an MVP tool helped the team explain the concept.*

 Often when developing integrated services and supporting agencies that are working together, there’s a problem or issue that has been looked at many times but not progressed to any action.